0atman/noboilerplate/scripts/Templates/Template.md

 If you would like to support my channel, get early ad-free and tracking-free videos, vip discord access or 1:1 mentoring, head to patreon.com/noboilerplate.

-If you're interested in transhumanism and hopepunk stories, please check out my sci-fi podcast, Lost Terminal.
+If you're interested in transhumanism and hopepunk stories, please check out my weekly sci-fi podcast, Lost Terminal.

-Or if urban fantasy is more your bag, do listen to a strange and beautiful podcast I produce called Modem Prometheus.
+Or if urban fantasy is more your bag, do listen to a strange and beautiful podcast I produce every full moon called Modem Prometheus.

 Transcripts and compile-checked markdown sourcecode are available on github, links in the description, and corrections are in the pinned ERRATA comment.